bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-06-19-star-is-born.md

 That the film holds together as it does, achieving so adroit a balance between songs and story, is a tribute to the skill of the director, George Cukor, and to his practised assurance at building a film around a personality.
 His good taste and good craftsmanship are here at their most unobtrusively distinguished, and he has met the problems of CinemaScope partly by employing a more mobile camera, sharper cutting, than we are used to, partly by taking advantage of the nature of the subject to bring off some sharply dramatic lighting effects, with a single figure spotlighted in the centre of a murky screen.
 Inevitably, it is in the scenes between James Mason and Judy Garland that CinemaScope proves something of a handicap: their playing builds up a sense of intimacy with which that outsize screen is continually at odds.
 Mason’s performance is finely calculated; he suggests both the decaying charm and the neurotic tension of the character, and his restrained playing steers a clear course through the pitfalls of a part full of opportunities for theatrical showiness or the cheap sentimental effect.

 The version of _A Star Is Born_ shown here, and widely in America, is some 30 minutes shorter than the original.
 One wouldn’t as a rule complain that a 150 minute film was too short, and even here there survive some passages towards the end which might advantageously be trimmed down.
 But the lost footage included, as well as two numbers, several early episodes designed to establish a character, to introduce Esther Blodgett, as it were, before the transition to Vicki Lester.
 The importance of these scenes is suggested by Bosley Crowther’s comment that the new version amounts almost to a different (and inferior) film.
 If this, though, is not quite the picture originally intended, it remains an extravagantly generous display of Hollywood showmanship as its most accomplished.
 Reverting to a tradition lately somewhat out of fashion, the film magnificently takes its tone from a star personality.
 And what a personality.
 **Penelope Houston, _Sight and Sound_, Spring 1955**

-**A Star Is Born**
+**A STAR IS BORN**
 _Directed by:_ George Cukor
 ©_/Presented by:_ Warner Bros.
 _Production Company:_ Transcona Enterprises
 _Produced by:_ Sidney Luft
 _Associate Producer:_ Vern Alves
 _‘Born in a Trunk’ Number Director:_ Richard Barstow *
 _‘Lose That Long Face’ Number Director:_ Jack Donohue *
 _Assistant Directors:_ Earl Bellamy, Edward Graham, Russell Llewellyn
 _Script Clerk:_ Alma D. Young *
 _Screenplay by:_ Moss Hart
-_Based on the screenplay by:_ Dorothy Parker, Alan Campbell,
+_Based on the screenplay by:_ Dorothy Parker, Alan Campbell, Robert Carson

-Robert Carson
 _From a story by:_ William A. Wellman, Robert Carson
 _‘Born in a Trunk’ based on the script by:_ Adela Rogers St. Johns *
 _Director of Photography:_ Sam Leavitt